What's included in your holiday price:

 It is our philosophy to keep sea time short so that we can focus instead on fast, effective access to shore and near-shore activities.
 To give you the maximum contact with the nature and wildlife you traveled so far to see, we employ a tough fleet of rigid-hull inflatable Zodiac boats that guarantee swift and safe landing operations for the passengers.
 Hondius has two separate gangways and a sheltered indoor Zodiac embarkation platform that can also be used for special outdoor activities, such as kayaking.

-Heatherlea will provide at least one Leader for this voyage;
+Heatherlea will provide three Leaders for this voyage;

 Notes by Kevin, Svalbard 2008

-'This was our first Arctic holiday, and back in the Heatherlea office we knew exactly what we wanted.... during the cruise the especially pleasing things were when all this preparation paid off.
+'This was our first Arctic holiday, and back in the Heatherlea office we knew exactly what we wanted.... during the cruise it was especially pleasing when all this preparation paid off.
 The exceptional views of bears, and the experience with walruses were surely up there with the best possible wildlife watching anywhere, anytime.
 The scenery and permanent daylight were extra special, and everything went smoothly throughout: very satisfying for us as organisers!'

 Summer at this latitude features generally settled weather, with light winds and perhaps a little rain.
 Temperatures should be between minus and plus 5 degrees Celsius.
-Sea conditions are unlikely to be adverse.
+We spend two days entirely at sea as we travel north, though sea conditions are unlikely to be adverse.
 Days are long, and you can expect wildlife to appear at any hour.
-We expect more than one sighting of all key birds and mammals including Polar Bear, so you shouldn’t miss anything.
-You will need waterproof boots, gaiters and wellies, and can expect maximum walking distances of around three miles, over moderate terrain (though of course most of the holiday is spent on the vessel).
+You will need waterproof boots, gaiters and wellies (full kit list provided nearer the time), and can expect maximum walking distances of around three miles, over moderate terrain (though of course most of the holiday is spent on the vessel).
 Biting insects are not expected.
 Due to the light, the dramatic landscape, and the quality and quantity of wildlife, this is an ideal location for photography.

 The itinerary is given as a guide only.
 Actual holiday content may vary according to the judgement of our captain and crew, and elements beyond our control, especially weather.